Chemical Engineering

 Why choose UNSW?

-Join a program that is ranked second in Australia* that'll make future employers take notice.
-Make connections with students through diverse clubs and societies on offer (think: ChemEng Society and Engiqueers!).
+Join a program that is ranked #2 in Australia (QS World University Rankings by Subject, 2025) that'll make future employers take notice.
+Make connections with students through diverse clubs and societies on offer (think: ChemEng Society and Engineers!).
 Enjoy learning in $1 billion renovated state-of-the-art facilities with a practical, hands-on approach preparing you for the future.

 What about careers?

 The most employable graduates are often UNSW chemical engineering graduates.
-Some of them are now working for Caltex/Shell producing oil, gas and LPG, and for Port Jackson Partners as engineering consultants, to name a few examples.
+Our graduates thrive in a wide array of sectors such as sustainable energy production, water purification, government agencies and consulting firms, to name a few examples.
 Graduates are equipped with the skills, knowledge and network to work for companies that produce food, plastics, ceramics, pharmaceuticals, metals or glass – there are endless possibilities.

 Career options include: